 I am reading in the press about companies filing a notice of intention to appoint administrators.What does this mean and can it give my company a breathing space?

-Who can file this intention to appoint?
+Who can file this document?

 - All legal actions are stayed by the process.